deryckoe/user-toolkit/README.txt

 Downgraded to support PHP 7.3

 = 1.0.2 =
-Ability to migrate last login data from When Last Login and Ultimate Member plugins
+Support for switching from plugins like When Last Login and Ultimate Member

+= 1.0.3 =
+Improve security and performance